 Fisher’s life came to an abrupt end at the age of 85 when he fell ill and died within two days on October 10, 1905.
 He left behind a substantial estate of nearly half a million dollars, much of which was dedicated to public use.
 His legacy includes the L. P. Fisher Public Library, Fisher Memorial School, Carleton County Vocational School, and Fisher Memorial Hospital (formerly his residence).

-In the early 21st century, the L.P.
-Fisher Public Library is both a heritage building owned by the town and a busy working library, part of the provincial library system.
-An expansion known as the Thompson Centre was added to the back of the building in 2014.
-This is now the main entrance into the library.
+In the 21st century, the L.P.
+Fisher Public Library serves a dual role as a heritage building owned by the town and an active library within the provincial library system.
+A new addition, known as the Thompson Centre, was built at the rear of the building in 2014, now serving as the main library entrance.

-The library also houses two specialized collections: the local historical and genealogical reference books and manuscripts of the W.O.
-Raymond Room, and the Dalton Camp Canadiana Collection, both named for and in part provided by writers whose roots were in Woodstock.
+The library is also home to two specialized collections: the W.O.
+Raymond Room’s local historical and genealogical reference books and manuscripts, and the Dalton Camp Canadiana Collection.
+Both collections are named after and partially contributed by writers who have strong connections to Woodstock.

 This post has already been read 2908 times!